Your Cart is Empty

 Remember your dignity: Part of the grief we feel over our loss of a sense of who we are is that we have begun to behave in ways we never used to, and it feels so wrong, and causes us such sadness.
 But we must be merciful and forgiving towards ourselves.
 Our behaviour has been understandable as a result of having lived for so long in circumstances we don’t understand, and which don’t respond to our “normal”, conventional or even creative attempts and efforts to create relationship, home and family with an AS partner.
 It is hard to have to be the “bigger person” and accept our partner’s reduced relationship and social capacity, but we feel better about ourselves when we know we have stopped punishing or shaming them for their deficits.
 Of course, we need to address any destructive behaviours they display, but this must be done with professional support, and with dignity, rather than by resorting to acts of emotional terrorism ourselves, which achieves nothing but escalation and emotional distress even for us.
 With knowledge and developing understanding, as well as regular support, we can begin to adjust our expectations and set out on the long journey back to restoration of ourselves as empathic, caring, patient and warm individuals who enjoy social interaction and human experiences, but we must begin to recreate this with other like-minded and like-hearted souls, rather than re-investing in the black hole.

 As always, best wishes to all for a peaceful and meaningful Christmas, New Year and holiday season, and please take good care of you!

 Carol Grigg OAM, Dip Counselling, Member ACA

-I provide phone and skype counselling for partners who need to talk.
+I provide phone and online counselling for partners who need to talk.
 Please see my website www.carolgriggcounselling.com.au

 Additional notes in support group newsletter: